-A Bird's Eye View of Today's Cloud Computing Service Delivery Models
+A Bird's Eye View on Cloud Computing Service Delivery Models

 The cloud enables on-demand services, platforms and applications that allow businesses to scale up pretty much any function or workload.